 When you’re done, leave them overnight before checking again for any dirt and dust that needs removing.

-It doesn’t have to be small toys, either — accessories can be a problem.
-I once lost a He-Man, Master of the Universe sword in my parents’ back garden for 11 years.
-Finding it again, completely by chance, was an amazing feeling!
+It doesn’t have to be small toys, either; accessories can be a problem.
+I once lost a He-Man sword in my parents’ back garden for 11 years.
+Finding it again, completely by chance, was an amazing feeling.

-Forget your smartphone camera (unless you’re rocking a new iPhone or top-of-the-line Android) — good, clear photos come from DSLRs, so if you have access to one of these, you should certainly be putting it to good use.
+Forget your smartphone camera (unless you’re rocking a new iPhone or top-of-the-line Android).
+Good, clear photos come from DSLRs and mirrorless cameras.
+If you have access to one of these, you should certainly be putting it to good use.

 For toys with damage, make sure you take a good photo of the affected area; give the potential buyer all the information they need, and no excuse to back out of any sale.
-Similarly, photograph the item in its best state, as well as various other modes (boxed, for instance), with uniform lighting and a white background.
+Always photograph the item in its best state, and boxed if possible, with uniform lighting and a white background.